 Downloading the YouTube video is another way you can do if your YouTube videos keep freezing.
 It is one of the practical solutions to save your time dealing with this kind of stressful issue on the site.
 With that in mind, you can rely on AceThinker Video Keeper.
 This YouTube downloader is one of the best tools that can help you get away from any issues on YouTube.
 This tool is exceptional because it provides the users all the necessary features for the fastest way of downloading YouTube videos online.
 To know more about this tool, we provide you with its key features and a simple guide on using it.

 - It supports video downloads from different video-streaming sites, including YouTube, Vimeo, VEVO, Facebook, Twitch, and more.

 - This tool can download YouTube videos in high-resolution quality, such as 720p, 1080p, and even 4K videos.

 - Video Keeper supports a batch downloading feature, allowing users to save videos from a YouTube playlist or channel in a single click.

 - The tool is equipped with an advanced multi-threading technology that speeds up the download process 3x faster.
 Thus, saving the YouTube video takes little time.

 Try it for Free

-- First, hit one of the "Download" buttons provided above to download the tool's installer.
-The first button is for Windows, while the second is for Mac.
-Then, install the YouTube downloader by following the installation process carefully.
-Once installed, launch the tool.
+- To formally start, click one of the "Download" buttons supplied above to obtain the tool's installer.
+The first button corresponds to Windows, while the second corresponds to Mac.
+Then, install the YouTube downloader by carefully following the installation instructions.
+Launch the tool when it has been installed.

-- Finally, go to the "Completed" tab to see the downloaded YouTube video.
-You have two options here: click on the "Open Folder" option to proceed with the video location folder, or click on the "Play" option to watch the video right away.
+- Finally, navigate into the "Completed" tab to view the downloaded YouTube video.
+You have two options here: select "Open Folder" to proceed with the video location folder, or click "Play" to see the video straight immediately.